 Stay the Course

-You may have been happy to fund your child’s education but paying off a Parent PLUS Loan can be burdensome and take time.
+You may have been happy to fund your child’s education but paying off a Parent PLUS Loan can be burdensome and will take time.
 You will be repaying the debt for 10-25 years regardless of the option you select.
-Choose a repayment option that works for you and your family and stay the course.
+Choose a parent PLUS Loan repayment option that works for you and your family and stay the course.

 Parent PLUS loans do not have prepayment penalties, You can pay off the loans sooner than 10 years by making extra payments on the debt.
 Bring in a new source of income or cut items from your budget to get rid of the loan even faster.